BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Security evaluation

 \subsubsection{Load-store model}

-The low-level system model described in \Cref{sec:fstar-low-level} is quite understandable, but since the execution mapping $X$ has unmediated access to the state, there is no easy way to express the taint propagation rule from \Cref{sec:design}.
+The low-level system model described in \Cref{sec:fstar-low-level} is simple and easy to understand, but since the execution mapping $X$ has unmediated access to the state, there is no easy way to express the taint propagation rule from \Cref{sec:design}.
 In \prooflink{InstructionDecoder.html}{InstructionDecoder.fst} we describe a higher-level model that allows us to better express statements about data flows between registers.

 This model (the ``load-store model'') includes some microarchitectural details.
-Its execution mapping is defined as \prooflink{InstructionDecoder.html\#execution-model}{\texttt{decoding\_execution\_unit}} in terms of two functions: \begin{itemize} \item \emph{An instruction decoder}, a function that takes as input an instruction word, and returns a decoded instruction containing an opcode, a list of input registers---either normal registers or \texttt{pc}---and a list of output registers.
+Its execution mapping is defined in the function \prooflink{InstructionDecoder.html\#execution-model}{\texttt{decoding\_execution\_unit}} in terms of two functions: \begin{itemize} \item \emph{An instruction decoder}, a function that takes as input an instruction word, and returns a decoded instruction containing an opcode, a list of input registers, and a list of output registers--either normal registers or \texttt{pc}.

-\item \emph{Instruction semantics}, a function that performs the actual computation, taking as input a decoded instruction and a list containing a value and \blindedness bit for each input register, and which returns a list of output values with \blindedness bits, and a list of memory operations, each of which indicates a load or store between a register and an address in memory.
+\item \emph{Instruction semantics}, a function that performs the actual computation, taking as input a decoded instruction and a list of \texttt{multiBlinded} register input values, and which returns a fault bit, a list of \texttt{multiBlinded} register output values with \blindedness bits, and a list of memory operations, each of which indicates a load or store between a register and an address in memory.

-\item \emph{A cache policy}, a function that accepts a set of cache line assignments and a memory operation, and returns a new set of cache line assignments. \end{itemize} The execution mapping then takes the instruction word, decodes it, reads the input operands from the initial system state, performs the computation, increments \texttt{pc}, writes the results to registers, and performs the stores and loads, updating the cache line assignments.
+\item \emph{A cache policy}, a function that accepts a set of cache line assignments and a memory operation, and returns a new set of cache line assignments. \end{itemize} The execution mapping then takes the instruction word, decodes it, reads the input operands from the initial system state, performs the computation, and if it does not raise a fault, increments \texttt{pc}, writes the results to registers, and performs the stores and loads, updating the cache line assignments.
+In the event of a fault, \texttt{pc} is set to a fixed value.

-The decoded instructions never depend upon \blinded data as, from \Cref{sec:fstar-low-level}, \blinded instructions result in a fault, and the execution mapping is never called.
+The decoded instructions never depend upon \blinded data as, from \Cref{sec:fstar-low-level}, attempts to execute a \blinded value as an instruction results in a fault, and the execution mapping is never called.
 Therefore, the safety of the execution mapping can be demonstrated by analyzing only the instruction semantics, as shown in the load-store model's \prooflink{InstructionDecoder.html\#main-safety-theorem}{main safety theorem}.